1272371/sudoku/README.md

 If the hypothesis is neither a clear solution nor a failure, hypothesis calls itself and keeps going until there is a solution or failure.

-This program works on easy and medium difficulty sudoku puzzles.
-It was not able to solve a difficult sudoku puzzle.
+This program works on easy up to fairly difficult sudoku puzzles.

+There are several puzzles to try in this repo: sudoku_data.csv is easy, sudo101.csv is medium, and sudo162.csv fairly hard.